PIR-30158 - Civil Rights in the United States

 Description for 2024/25

-Civil Rights are one of the most important issues in American politics today.
+Civil Rights are historically some of the most important issues in American politics and those controversies continue to be passionately contested.
 Issues of race and equality can be seen in some of the most prominent political movements in recent years.
 The #metoo movement, the @blacklivesmatter movement, and other prominent groups have campaigned for changes in how the values of equality are protected in the United States.
 Issues of racial equality, criminal justice reform, women¿s rights, LGBT+ rights, abortion, and voting rights have all been very high on the political agenda in recent years.
 The Supreme Court is the main battleground on which many of these controversies are fought.
 This module examines the role of the Supreme Court in American politics and evaluates the current state of rights through its rulings and impact.

 Aims